cojoj/IntelliPaste-for-XCode/README.md

 ## Known issues

-* Methods with comments containing curly brackets could under some circumstances fail to paste.
+* Pragma marks and methods with comments containing curly brackets could under some circumstances fail to paste.
 A fix for this is on my TODO-list.

 ## License